earthlab/qtoolkit/README.md

 install.packages("devtools")
 devtools::install_github("earthlab/qtoolkit")
 ```

-Next, connect to the api.If you added the authentication to your .Rprofile file
+Next, connect to the api.
+If you added the authentication to your `.Rprofile` file
 following the instructions above, you can connect as follows:

 ```